techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 It's helpful to have a shared screen.
 This is automatic if you are using collaboration software, but if you're in a physical room together, you'll need a projector or large shared monitor to be most productive.

-You may have a single machine which will be shared by everyone.
-I recommend a wireless keyboard and mouse; it can easily be passed around for anyone to use.
+Whether you have a single machine which will be shared by everyone, or everyone uses their own computer, I recommend bringing a wireless keyboard and mouse to the clinic; it lowers the barrier for _other_ people to take the driver seat.

 #### Level of Effort